diegoalarc/Test__MB1_and_MB2/README.md

 Corresponds to the project for the [MB1 course Digital Image Analysis and GIS](http://eagle-science.org/project/digital-image-analysis-and-gis/).

 This second script was intended to work with mosaics at the country level and cut entire regions with memory efficiency.
-Within this, you can find an up grade with reference to the previous code for images and mosaics, which take up more resources on a computer.
+Within this, you can find a higher rating with reference to the previous code for images and mosaics, and a direct way to save plotted graphics for each type of water body.
+The products of this script were used in conjunction with [QGIS](https://www.qgis.org/en/site/) to generate a final map that shows the decrease in the body of water of the Aculeo lagoon between 2010 and 2018.

 ***
 ## Scripts Overviews